nitrogen76/cheapWeather/README.md

 HTTP Method: POST

 I will post separate info with queries and designs I use for my dashboard.

+Some additional notes:
+Dewpoints are a hack.
+They are calculated every minute in the influx-wunderground.py script.
+If you aren't sending data to wunderground, you'll have to modify the script right now to get dewpoints.
+You need InfluxDB 2.0 support to do proper joins to calculate dewpoints in Grafana.
+When InfluxDB2.0 is in General Release ithere's already a howto to do that.
+I just can't get Flux queries to work on my current setup, and it's not as fun to troubleshoot as this.

+The scripts are crap, it's just baby's first python scripts.
+I'll welcome any PR's to help clean up my garbage and educate me better.

+Got panels?
+Got good (better?) queries?
+I'll take 'em!

 ---
 Special Thanks: